dirkgroenen/mopidy-mopify/README.md

 ```

 ###Updating
-Mopify will notifie you when a new version is available.
-To update Mopify to it's new version using pip you have to run:
+Mopify will notify you when a new version is available.
+To update Mopify to it's new version you can use the following command:
 ```
 sudo pip install --upgrade Mopidy-Mopify
 ```